 “It’s really important that everyone who is entitled to vote is able to do so.
 Making sure you provide the necessary information to your local authority when it is needed will ensure the process runs smoothly.
 This is particularly helpful in the current public health situation, as it will help avoid the need for home visits from canvassers.

-“There’s lots of helpful information about registering to vote on our website https://www.electoralcommission.org.uk/i-am-a/voter.”
+“There’s lots of helpful information about registering to vote on the Electoral Commission website.”

-Any residents who have any questions can contact Wyre Forest District Council’s registration team at email@example.com or 01562 732733.
+Any residents who have any questions can contact Wyre Forest District Council’s registration team by email or 01562 732733.